GhostwheeI/SteamLibraryUpdater/README.md

 Once installed, Steam Library Updater runs automatically in the background:

 1. **When Steam starts**, the scheduled task begins checking for updates
-2. **Every hour**, it checks all monitored games for available updates
+2. **Every 5 minutes**, it checks whether an update pass is due based on your interval
 3. **If a game needs updating** and conditions are met (not gaming, etc.), it updates automatically
 4. **All activity is logged** to `C:\Program Files\SteamLibraryUpdater\Logs\`